Nmyhi/burnandbeyond/README.md

 * First time Visitor goals
     - Being able to navigate the site easily.
-    - Being able to access the menu and pages including getting in touch.
+    - Being able to access the menu and pages including contact details.
     - Find out about products and services.

 * Returning visitor goals.